 2020 Legislative Accomplishments

-The COVID-19 pandemic interrupted legislative session in 2020 and shifted all legislative priority to balancing a severely reduced budget and providing for pandemic needs.
+The COVID-19 pandemic interrupted the legislative session in 2020 and shifted all legislative priorities to balancing a severely reduced budget and providing for pandemic needs.

 - Retained pension funding for State and Higher Ed members of TCRS.